 Loading Density - The ratio of the weight of the powder charge to the capacity of the powder chamber (case).
 It is usually expressed as the ratio of the charge weight to the capacity the powder chamber in grains of water.
 (See below.)
 Generally, the more fully the powder charge fills the case the more consistent and accurate the load will be.
 On the other hand if the loading density is too low, (too much free space in the case) it can cause erratic ignition, change in the pressure curve (moving the peak towards the muzzle), or even overly rapid burning ("detonation") of the powder charge.
 (One reason manuals list minimum or starting loads.)

 PSI - Pounds per square inch.
 It is sometimes seen designated as PSIA.
-This designation is now used to signify a measurement of chamber pressure taken with a piezo-electric device.
+This designation is now used to signify a measurement of chamber pressure taken with a piezo-electric device or a strain gage.
 Piezo-electric units operate in a similar fashion to the copper crusher units but use a reusable crystal "crusher" that changes its electrical properties in response to pressure.
 When connected to suitable recording equipment the entire pressure pulse history can be recorded or displayed.
 The peak pressure recorded by a piezo-electric peak device usually reads higher than the figure determined by the copper crusher method and depending on the cartridge and the pressures involved the differences can range between 3,000 and 15,000 units..

 There are also electronic strain gauge units.
 These work by measuring the expansion of the chamber area on firing by means of device that changes its electrical properties as it changes size.
 These devices are very sensitive and if one knows the thickness of the walls of the cartridge case and the thickness of the chamber wall, very accurate and detailed information on the pressure curve can be generated.